aidelab-iitbombay/PyGuLP/README.md

 ## What is Goal Linear Programming?

-Goal Linear Programming (GLP) extends classical Linear Programming (LP) by allowing **multiple targets** to be handled within a single linear optimization model.
+Goal Linear Programming (GLP) is a modelling approach for handling **multiple targets** within a linear optimization model.

 In standard LP, a problem optimizes one objective function subject to constraints.
 In many real-world planning problems, however, the task is to **approach several targets simultaneously** while maintaining feasibility.